invisigoth/icon-migrate/Readme.md

 Basic configuration of the Drupal site will be required.
 An example ```composer.json``` file is provided, which includes the modules those scripts depends on to function properly.
 In a nutshell, the target Drupal site will need the REST API (create node) enabled.

-It is also useful to enable the Devel module as well as the Devel Generate module.
-This will allow quick delete of all imported nodes for debug purposes
+The following Drush (9+) command will allow quick delete of all imported nodes for debug purposes

-`` drush genc --kill 0 0 ``
+`` drush entity:delete node --bundle=content_type_machine_name ``
 NOTE: If drush command is terminating abnormally and unable to delete the nodes, please drop the database and import again.

+**IMPORTANT!** If path auto module is enabled, be sure to temporarily disable the URL pattern of the target content type.
+Otherwise, Drupal will generate URLs based on the defined pattern instead of respecting the pattern specified in the JSON files.

 ### Test the API
 The following curl command can be used to test the API configuration by creating one node.